Blue Demon Jr. will have its own film and TV universe

 Who is Blue Demon Jr.?

-Inheriting the legacy of his father, Blue Demon, who achieved his greatest recognition in the 1950s, a period in which he became a legendary figure in wrestling, this masked wrestler is a symbol of strength, courage and perseverance within the Mexican community.
+Inheriting the legacy of his father, Blue Demon, who grew to legendary status in wrestling in the 1950s, the masked wrestler is a symbol of strength, courage and perseverance within the Mexican community.

 Blue Demon is recognized as an indispensable character in Mexican pop culture, with hundreds of published fantastic comics and more than 27 feature films to his name.

-Featured as a superhero, this luchador's iconic mask, which has been embodied in murals and tattoos, represents justice and an unwavering pursuit of righteousness.
+Featured as a superhero, the luchador's iconic mask, which has been recreated in murals and tattoos, represents justice and an unwavering pursuit of righteousness.

-For his part, Blue Demon Jr. has continued this tradition, transforming it into a modern phenomenon to which he has brought his own style, which has earned him a devoted international fan base, consolidating his status as one of the most popular Mexican wrestlers, recognized all over the world.
+Blue Demon Jr. has continued this tradition, transforming it into a modern phenomenon and brought in his own style, which has earned him a devoted international fan base, cementing his status as one of the most popular Mexican wrestlers, recognized all over the world.

 Exile Content Studio and Moxie 88 Partner with Blue Demon Jr. to Produce Lucha Libre Universe (EXCLUSIVE) https://t.co/nISryNdsLn— Variety (@Variety) June 7, 2023